top of page

 1930, Kahala, Huambo (AO)

-Antonieta Jacinto, Henrique de Carvalho College
+Antonieta Jacinto, Henrique de Carvalho School

 Antonieta Cândida Pires Jacinto